-that Nav.
-Das had samitalized 600 that Kay- Bee had capitalized \$ 1 , 000 Increase in selling and administrative expense to reflect additional store supplies expense that Kay-Bee had capitalized , 225 Reclassification of buying and warehousing costs from cost of sales to selling and administrative expenses 20 , 287
+Increase in costs of sales to reflect additional freight expense that Kay- Bee had capitalized \$ 1,600 Increase in selling and administrative expense to reflect additional store supplies expense that Kay-Bee had capitalized 2,225 Reclassification of buying and warehousing costs from cost of sales to selling and administrative expenses 20,287

-- (8) Adjustment to reflect income tax effects assuming a combined state and federal statutory income tax rate of 37%. - (9) Adjustment to reflect the issuance of 3.5 million shares of Common Stock in this Offering.
+- (8) Adjustment to reflect income tax effects assuming a combined state and federal statutory income tax rate of 37%. - (9) Adjustment to reflect the issuance of 5.0 million shares of Common Stock in this Offering.